GenjiLuo/uhttpd/README.md

 # uhttpd

-An micro httpd with libmicrohttpd for WhosKPW3
+A micro httpd with `libmicrohttpd` for WhosKPW3

 ## Setup